jethornton/flexgui/README.md

 * Keyboard Jogging, Button Jogging, Selected Axis Jogging
 * Add custom Python code that can connect to widgets

+**What's new in 1.4.0**
+* HAL watch labels so you can monitor any HAL pin
+* Multiple spindle status labels and manual controls
+* Multiple spindle manual speed slider
+* Multiple spindle manual speed and override buttons
+* Improved Touch Screen Popups
+* Improved Probe safety

 **What's new in 1.3.0**
 * Keyboard Jogging
 * HAL buttons and check boxes work with power off unless set to be disabled